libgit2/libgit2/README.md

 2. Create the cmake build environment: `cmake ..`
 3. Build libgit2: `cmake --build .`

 Trouble with these steps?
 Read our (troubleshooting guide)[docs/troubleshooting.md].
+Or check out the following link for some tips on how to build a project using cmake. [https://preshing.com/20170511/how-to-build-a-cmake-based-project/]
 More detailed build guidance is available below.

 Getting Help